reactjs/react.dev/content/docs/reference-react-dom.md

 > Note
 >
 > These methods are considered legacy.
-Both `render` and `hydrate` will warn that your app is running as if it is in React 17 (learn more [here](https://reactjs.org/link/switch-to-createroot)):
+Both `render` and `hydrate` will warn that your app will behave as if it's running React 17 (learn more [here](https://reactjs.org/link/switch-to-createroot)):
 >- [`render()`](#render)
 >- [`hydrate()`](#hydrate)
 >- [`findDOMNode()`](#finddomnode)